beejjorgensen/bgc/src/bgc_part_1600_structs2.md

 terminology.].

 Let's set up an example here.
-We'll make `struct`s as above, but then we'll pass a pointer to a `struct child` into a function that needs a pointer to a `struct parent`... and it'll still work.
+We'll make `struct`s as above, but then we'll pass a pointer to a `struct child` to a function that needs a pointer to a `struct parent`... and it'll still work.

 ``` {.c .numberLines}